Jean-Marie Pfaff: Bayern Munich

-In Munich he didn't only discovered a new football culture, but he was also exposed to the immense pressure of an absolute top club.
+In Munich he didn't only discover a new football culture, but he was also exposed to the immense pressure of an absolute top club.
 Despite a false start in his debut match at Bremen (he underestimated one of Uwe Reinders' famous long throw-ins and rebounded the ball into his own goal), Pfaff quickly became an indispensable link in the team.
 Three years after the abrupt end of Sepp Maier's career - the Bayern icon who was critically injured in a car accident, Bayern had finally found a successor for the goalkeeper for the coming years.

 Although in his first season at the club, Bayern disappointed at all levels.
 In October, they were already knocked out in the second round of the German cup by Eintracht Braunschweig, and they finished fourth in the Bundesliga.
 In the European Cup Winners' Cup, Scottish side (and eventual winners) Aberdeen proved too strong in the quarter-finals.
 Due to his performances in the second half of the season, Pfaff was named a world-class goalkeeper by the leading magazine Kicker in July 1983.

 In the 1983-84 season Bayern finished on a fourth place again.
 In the second round of the UEFA Cup, Bayern drew twice 0–0 against PAOK.
 The penalty shootout ended when Pfaff saved Konstantinos Malioufas' attempt, and then scored Bayern's tenth penalty himself.
 Nevertheless, the European adventure ended early when they were eliminated by Tottenham Hotspur in the third round.
 On 31 May 1984 they did win the DFB Cup after a draw in the final against Borussia Mönchengladbach.
 In the penalty shootout, Michael Rummenigge scored the decisive goal after Pfaff had saved Norbert Ringels' attempt.

 Pfaff became champion for the first time with Bayern Munich in the 1984–85 season when they finished with a 4-point lead over Werder Bremen.
 The team reached the semi-finals of the Cup Winners' Cup after 2 great victories against Roma, but they were eliminated by the English Everton.
 At home, Bayern was stuck at 0–0, and in the return match at Goodison Park they lost 1–3.
 The final of the DFB Pokal was reached again, but the match in the Olympiastadion in Berlin was surprisingly lost 1–2 against Bayer Uerdingen.